lahovniktadej/gatree/paper/paper.md

 # Statement of need

-GATree, an evolutionary decision tree classifier, is a Python library with a modular and extensible architecture, comprised of two key classes: _GATree_, and _Node_.
-The _GATree_ class is responsible for the genetic algorithm with the help of operator classes, such as _Selection_, _Crossover_, and _Mutation_.
-The _Node_ class is responsible for the decision tree structure and its operations.
+GATree, an evolutionary decision tree classifier, is a Python library with a modular and extensible architecture comprised of two classes: _GATree_ and _Node_.
+The _GATree_ class is responsible for the genetic algorithm by utilising operator classes, such as _Selection_, _Crossover_, and _Mutation_.
+The _Node_ class handles the decision tree structure and its operations.
+The library is user-friendly and highly customisable - users can easily define custom fitness functions and other parameters to meet their needs.
+While primarily intended for classification tasks, GATree can also perform regression tasks by modifying the fitness function.

 The following example shows how to perform classification of the iris dataset using the GATree package.
 The iris dataset is a well-known dataset in the machine learning community, often used for testing and benchmarking classification algorithms.
 The dataset consists of 150 samples of iris flowers, each with four features: sepal length, sepal width, petal length, and petal width.
 The samples belong to one of the three classes: setosa, versicolor, and virginica.
 The goal is to classify the samples into the correct class based on the four features.